England men's national netball team

 The England men's national netball team, nicknamed the England Thorns, represents the England Men's and Mixed Netball Association in international men's netball competitions.

 History

 The Thorns were first formed in March 2022.
-They helped the with the Roses preparation for the 2022 Commonwealth Games, joining them in their pre games training camp for a series of matches.
+They helped with the Roses preparation for the 2022 Commonwealth Games, joining them in their pre games training camp for a series of matches.

 Tournament history

 Australia England series

 On 30 October 2022, England played their debut international test against Australia Men where they were defeated 73–27.
 The match was played before the second test of the 2022 Australia England women's series and was televised.

 A three test series was announced to commence in May 2025 named the Aurora Series.